pedroamador/piscosour/docs/developers/guides/04-stages.md

 ## `check` stage

-Check if all you need to execute this step exists.
+Check if all you need to execute this [step](./02-steps.md) exists.
 Here you can see some examples:

 - System requirement.
-But check first [requirements](./requirements.html) configuration options.
+But check first [requirements](./10-requirements.md) configuration options.
-- Maybe check if some step inputs are all well formed.
+- Maybe check if some inputs are all well formed.
 For example a json well formed.
 - Or check if the environment has a global variable setted.
 - ...

 ## `config` stage

-Config the step to run.
+Config the [step](./02-steps.md) to run.
 Do you need to config something, this is the stage to do it.

 ## `run` stage

-Run main execution of the step.
+Run main execution of the [step](./02-steps.md).
 This stage hope that all that it need to implement a process is 'ok', because it has been provide by the above stage.

 ## `proove` stage

-Check if the step has run ok.
+Check if the [step](./02-steps.md) has run ok.

 - If artifacts has been well built.
 - or if there is a inexpected file created.